Skip to main content

 Timelock Protection

-Operator fees are immutable - set at deploy time via IFeeCalculator.
-Only protocol fees can be changed (with 7-day timelock).
+Operator fees are immutable: set at deploy time via IFeeCalculator.
+Only protocol fees can change, and only after a 7-day timelock.

 Two-Step Ownership